It4innovations/Automatic-certificate-management/README.md

 The application itself handles the work with certificates, but it is advisable to place it e.g. in a gitlab, where it will be run regularly and the resulting certificates will be safely located.

 # Client part
 It is used for modifying the record, validating already deployed certificates, and simplifying the deployment of new certificates.
-The application can be run via the included powershell script.
+The application can be run via the included PowerShell script.

 The main menu is as follows:
   - Edit json file